hiulit/Wordpress-code-snippets-and-hacks/README.md

 # Wordpress code snippets and hacks

+A collection of code snippets and hacks for Wordpress and some of its plugins.

 ## Let WordPress manage the document title

 Remove the `<title>` tag in your theme's `header.php`.
 It should look something like this: